Is There a Place for Salt?

 What does 6g of salt look like?

+The above picture is a useful visual aid when considering what 6 grams of salt looks like.
 Salt is an essential mineral and you need some in your diet.
 Too much salt is associated with high blood pressure which can lead to strokes and heart attacks which are major causes of death these days in many countries.

 A recent study looked at Russian cosmonauts debunks the idea that thirst increases when you eat a lot of salt.
 There are other things going on in the body and it’s more complicated than simply salt increases thirst.
 People have differing levels of salt sensitivity.
-Overall diet, genetics, exercise, body weight and age all affect blood pressure so there’s more too it than just salt.
+Overall diet, genetics, exercise, body weight and age all affect blood pressure so there’s more to it than just salt.
 However, all health agencies around the World agree that you should keep your intake to about a teaspoon of salt a day and not more than two.
 We get 70 to 80% of the sodium from what’s added to processed food, ready meals, luncheon meats etc. If you want or need to reduce your salt intake the best way is simply to cut out these processed/manufactured foods and cook from scratch at home.

 You can download the podcast here.